algolia/instantsearch/packages/vue-instantsearch/CONTRIBUTING.md

 # Contributing

 First of all, thanks for contributing!
-You can check out the issues tagged with "difficulty: easy ❄️" for a start.
+You can check out the issues tagged with "Difficulty: Easy" for a start.

 ## Get ready for contributions